Sunje/Udacity_SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

   * LeNet-5 takes 32x32x1 size image as input and solves classification problem, which has very similar structure to our project.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+  * I estimated the performance of the model for each sets.
+As mentioned above, each tests showed over 93% accuracy performance.
+Therefore, I decided that the model worked well.

 ### Test a Model on New Images